amart0513/flowcast-web-app/README.md

 ## Option 2: Set Up via GitHub Desktop
 ### 1. Clone the Repository Using GitHub Desktop
 a.
 Open GitHub Desktop.
-Click on File > Clone Repository....
+Then, press Click on File > Clone Repository....

 b.
-Select the repository:
-    - If the repository is listed under your GitHub account, choose it.
-    - If it's not listed, click the URL tab and enter the repository URL: https://github.com/your-username/flowcast-web-app.git.
+Select the repository: If the repository is listed under your GitHub account, choose it.
+If it's not listed, click the URL tab and enter the repository URL: https://github.com/your-username/flowcast-web-app.git.

 c.
-Choose a local path for the repository and click Clone.
+Choose a local path for the repository and click **Clone**.

 ### 2. Navigate to the Repository Folder
 After cloning, open the folder in your terminal or command prompt: cd <path-to-your-local-repo>